Cubxfy/AC920_line-following-bot/README.md

 # line-following-bot

 # What is this?
-This is the code that powered a simple line following robot that achieved the fastest base time overall, and second during Week E at the Robotics for Sustainable Economic Growth course held by the University of Toronto's CREATE program.
+This is the code I wrote that powered a simple line following robot that achieved the fastest base time overall, and second during Week E at the Robotics for Sustainable Economic Growth course held by the University of Toronto's CREATE program.

 It was written for an Arduino Uno with three IR sensors, one Ultrasonic Sensor and two Motors in mind